MarcDwyer/tmi.ts/README.md

 const handlePrivMsg = async (chanel: Channel) => {
   for await (const pMsg of channel.privMsg()) {
-    // do something with msg here
+    //do something with private msg here
     if (pMsg.directMsg) {
       console.log(`I've been direct messaged by: ${pmsg.username}`);
     }